Almaden Valley, San Jose: Nuevo Almadén

-Almaden Valley's origins go back to the early 1800s in what is now its southernmost neighborhood, known as New Almaden (Spanish: Nueva Almadén).
+Almaden Valley's origins go back to the early 1800s in what is now its southernmost neighborhood, known as New Almaden (Spanish: Nuevo Almadén).
 In the 1820s, there were several attempts by local Californio officials from the Pueblo of San José to mine the area for silver, including an 1824 venture led by Don Antonio Suñol, a prominent local figure, and Luis Chaboya, of Rancho Yerba Buena.

 Quicksilver (mercury) was only successfully identified in 1845, by Mexican cavalry captain Andrés Castillero, who was able to obtain a grant to mine the area by Governor Pío Pico.
 However, occupied with his military responsibilities, Castillero sold his claim to the mines to Alexander Forbes, then serving as the British Consul to Mexican California.
 The area was named after the ancient Spanish mining town of Almadén, where mercury has been mined since Roman times.

 Mercury was extracted from the New Almaden mines from the time of the California Gold Rush until 1975.
 Many of the names in Almaden retain their mercury mine themes, such as Silver Lode Lane and Silver Mine Drive.
 Many places in Almaden still use the name Quicksilver.

 Post-Conquest era

 The Old Almaden Winery, founded in 1852, was the first commercial winery established in California.

 Following the American Conquest of California, Almaden Valley attracted a significant amount of settlers from the East Coast and Europe.

 In 1852, Charles LeFranc founded Almaden Vineyards, the first commercial winery in California, with his father-in-law Éthienne Thée, using vine cuttings from his native France.
 Following Prohibition, the winery and the company had great success with their blush wine and the White Grenache Rosé, one of the first popular pink wines in the United States.
 Almaden Vineyards has since moved its winery to Madera, California, while the historic remains of the property are now known as the Old Almaden Winery, which serves as a public park and California Historic Landmark.

 Beginning in the late 1800s, Almaden was home to the Graystone Quarry (originally the Goodrich Quarry), one of the most significant quarries in the Bay Area, used in the construction of landmarks including San Francisco City Hall, Stanford University, Cathedral Basilica of St. Joseph, among numerous others.
-Today, the area where Graystone Quarry once existed and where the Pfeiffer family once lived is occupied by the neighborhood of Pfeiffer, also known as, the Graystone of Almaden, thus named after the quarry's stone master Jacob Pfeiffer and the Quarry.
+Today, the area where Graystone Quarry once existed and where the Pfeiffer family once lived is occupied by the neighborhood of Pfeiffer, also known as the Graystone of Almaden, thus named after the quarry's stone master Jacob Pfeiffer and the Quarry.